You get what you pay for. The tough part is looking at a price tag and trying to decide if what you’re getting is a good value or just plain cheap.

 Still, it’s important to think about whether you’re getting good value out of the people who do your accounting, bookkeeping, tax prep, or financial planning.
 You pay good money for these services.
 Is it worth it?

-What to expect I talk to a lot of potential new clients who have had enough of the guy at the big tax-prep franchise or the neighbour who’s a CA and knows a little about trucking because his brother-in-law hauls for XYZ Corp.
+I talk to a lot of potential new clients who have had enough of the guy at the big tax-prep franchise or the neighbour who’s a CA and knows a little about trucking because his brother-in-law hauls for XYZ Corp.

 When they call, they’re looking for the same thing from their accountant that their customers want from them: